shrutikaj1098/Publisher_Subscriber-Blockchain/ReadMe.md

 9.npm install

 10.In the code files...
-    go to the compile page of remix of pubsub.sol copy the ABI code of the pubsub.sol file... there is a button in the last of the compile tab paste it in the abi variable in the pubsub.js file in src/contracts after deploying it, copy the deployment address and paste it in the addr variable in the pubsub.js file in src/contracts save all.
+    -go to the compile page of remix of pubsub.sol -copy the ABI code of the pubsub.sol file... there is a button in the last of the compile tab -paste it in the abi variable in the pubsub.js file in src/contracts -after deploying it, copy the deployment address and paste it in the addr variable in the pubsub.js file in src/contracts save all.
 12.Open mongoDB and connect to your localhost.
 11.Open 3 different terminals in current location
-	terminal_1: cd .\src\DB\
-		    mongod --dbpath ./
+	-terminal_1: cd .\src\DB\mongod --dbpath ./
-	terminal_2: nodemon .\src\backend\back.js
+	-terminal_2: nodemon .\src\backend\back.js
-	terminal_3: npm start
+	-terminal_3: npm start

 YOU ARE GOOD TO GO!!